 Location: The Milford Track starts at the head of Lake Te Anau at Glades Wharf with a scheduled boat service.
 Alternatively, you can book a water taxi from Te Anau Downs which is located about 27km (17 miles) down the Milford Road from Te Anau.

 [Update: The Chasm is closed due to flood damage.
 Get the latest updates about the walk on the DOC website].

 Walk through stunning Fiordland forest filled with a small and delightful stream to a couple of bridges looking down into a deep dark chasm.
 Watch as the water suddenly plunges down a canyon carved with holes and other features.
 Continue on the loop back to where you started.

-Location: This walk is hard to miss with its obvious signposts off the Milford Road about 109km from Te Anau.
+Location: This walk is hard to miss with its obvious signposts off the Milford Road about 109km (68 miles) from Te Anau.

 Want to do more in Milford Sound than stretching your legs?
 Check out the alternative things to do in the following guides: